The Cost of Living in Malta in 2023: A Comprehensive Guide

 Get to Know Malta’s Larger Cities

-Malta is made up of several distinct urban centres such as Valletta (the capital city), Sliema (the second-largest city), and Gzira (an affluent residential area).
-Valletta is renowned for its historical attractions, traditional streetscapes, vibrant culture and nightlife, whereas Sliema offers family-friendly beaches and plenty of shopping opportunities at The Point Shopping Mall.
+Malta is made up of several distinct urban centers such as Valletta (the capital city), Sliema (the second-largest city), and Gzira (an affluent residential area).
+Valletta is renowned for its historical attractions, traditional streetscapes, vibrant culture, and nightlife, whereas Sliema offers family-friendly beaches and plenty of shopping opportunities at The Point Shopping Mall.
 Finally, Gzira boasts a waterfront promenade lined with cafés and restaurants that attract locals looking for an evening out on the town.

-Understand the Cost of Living in Malta’s Capital Valletta
+The Cost of Living in Malta’s Capital Valletta

 Understand the Cost of Living in Malta’s Second City Sliema

-Understanding the Average Salary in Malta
+What’s the Average Salary in Malta in 2023?

 Estimating Your Monthly Budget in Malta

 With the information provided above, it is now possible to estimate a monthly budget for living in Malta.
-Bear in mind that these figures are merely a guideline and can vary depending on your lifestyle, location and preferences.
+Bear in mind that these figures are merely a guideline and can vary depending on your lifestyle, location, and preferences.
 For a single person, a typical estimated monthly budget may include:

 Expense Category Estimated Monthly Cost

-Rent (one-bedroom apartment outside the city centre) €515 – €745
+Rent (one-bedroom apartment outside the city center) €515 – €745

 Groceries €150 – €250